 Debt cap: anti-avoidance rules: gateway: conditions for anti-avoidance rules to apply

-There are three filters for the anti-avoidance rules dealing with manipulation of TIOPA10/CH2/PT7
+There are three filters for the anti-avoidance rules dealing with manipulation of the gateway

-The anti-avoidance rules covering schemes that involve manipulation of the rules within Chapter 2 of Part 7 are contained within TIOPA10/S305A and S306.
-Chapter 2 contains the rules for identifying whether a group is within the debt cap.
-The test in Chapter 2 is based on a comparison of the UK net debt (see CFM90680) of a group with the worldwide gross debt of the group (see CFM90660).
-A group which does not meet that principal test is said to pass the gateway test.
+The anti-avoidance rules covering schemes that involve manipulation of the rules within TIOPA10/PT7/CH2 are contained within TIOPA10/ S306.
+CH2, in particular S261(2) and S262-S266 contains the rules for identifying whether a group is within the debt cap.
+The test in CH2 is based on a comparison of the UK net debt (see CFM90680) of a group with the worldwide gross debt of the group (see CFM90660).
+Where the UK net debt of a worldwide group is less than 75% of its worldwide gross debt, the group fails to ‘pass through the gateway’ and the operative rules of the debt cap are not applied.

 Section 306 has three conditions: